angelyna/Bamazon/README.md

 # Bamazon
-A CLI app built in Git Bash window using MySQL and node.JS
+This is a CLI app built in Git Bash window using MySQL and node.JS More about this app: https://github.com/angelyna/Bamazon/blob/master/README.pdf